 - Ongoing research and community engagement are vital for optimizing Agrivoltaic systems and overcoming misconceptions.

 Agrivoltaics could be as instrumental as Microgrids in building resilience, decarbonizing the atmosphere, and stabilizing the climate.
 The greatest challenge is arbitrary, as the conflicting interests of public utility monopolies lead to over-regulation of interconnection to the macrogrid.
 Another solution would be for the Federal Government to mandate net-metering at a cost equal to what the utility companies charge minus 2 cents for transmission and distribution costs.
 Or, the Feds could offer loans to private interest groups for funding a smart grid.
-Money could be made at a 2-cent charge for transmission, and the loans repaid.
+Money could be made at a 2-cent for each K/W charge for transmission, and the loans repaid.

 Another method to end the interconnection regulatory challenge to Agrivoltaics would be for data centers to build on low-quality farmland, then use and store the excess electricity generated by Agrivoltaics to eliminate the need to interconnect to the macrogrid.
-Noise tests, regarding the impact to plants, would be required to determine the extent of mitigation.